expo/expo/docs/pages/versions/v36.0.0/sdk/safe-area-context.md

 ### Web SSR

-If you are doing server side rendering on the web you can use `initialSafeAreaInsets` to inject insets value based on the device the user has, or simply pass zero values.
-Since insets measurement is async it will break rendering your page content otherwise.
+If you are doing server side rendering on the web, you can use `initialSafeAreaInsets` to inject values based on the device the user has, or simply pass zero.
+Otherwise, insets measurement will break rendering your page content since it is async.

 ### Optimization

-To speed up the initial render, you can import `initialWindowSafeAreaInsets` from this package and set as the `initialSafeAreaInsets` prop on the provider as described in Web SSR.
+To speed up the initial render, you can import `initialWindowSafeAreaInsets` from this package and set it as the `initialSafeAreaInsets` prop on the provider as described in Web SSR.
 You cannot do this if your provider remounts, or you are using `react-native-navigation`.

 ```js
 import { SafeAreaProvider, initialWindowSafeAreaInsets } from 'react-native-safe-area-context';